The Custom Conundrum

 To most people teen glamour style modeling is a rare thing.
-Most people are not accustomed to it and a large majority looks down on it.
-There are many in the general public that think it is illegal to have a model under age 18 in a thong bikini, much less daring lingerie or other outfits.
+Most people are not accustomed to it and a large majority look down on it.
+There are many in the general public that think it is illegal to have a model under age 18 in a tiny bikini, much less daring lingerie or other outfits.
 Many of those people report websites like TrueTeenBabes to law enforcement on a regular basis.
 We'll call this group the Public Detractors.

 Law enforcement officials, in a general sense, also frown on daring teen model websites.
-Some don't fully understand the laws, others know they are perfectly legal but wish they would go away so they don't receive phone calls complaining about them, and a small fraction don't care what the law is and wish to push teen model websites out of business just to satisfy their own beliefs.
+Some don't fully understand the laws, others know they are perfectly legal but wish they would go away so they don't receive emails and calls complaining about them, and a small fraction don't care what the law is and wish to push teen model websites out of business just to satisfy their own beliefs.
 We'll call this group the Police Detractors.

 A person who disparages someone or something.
 Synonyms: critic, disparager, denigrator, deprecator, belittler, attacker, fault-finder, backbiter.

-The internet allows those that don't like a person or website to use anonymity in the form of fake email, Facebook, Twitter and other accounts, to try stopping what they as detractors see as improper.
+The internet allows those that don't like a person or website to use anonymity in the form of fake email, Facebook, Twitter and other accounts, to try stopping what they, as detractors, see as improper.
 It doesn't matter if the website they hate is legal or not.
 With that in mind it might be better to call some persons in these detractor groups the attackers.